sshokoor/solarTracker/README.md

 # Solar Tracker
 ![Image](servo.jpg)

-Program to control a servo to get the maximum sun exposure
+A program using Astropy library and Raspberry Pi to control a servo to get maximum sun exposure, it involves tracking the position of the sun in the sky and adjusting a servo motor to align a solar panel or other device with the sun's rays.

 ## Authors